ItsTrashPanda/Dispesner_Cauldron_V1.1_MC1.16/README.md

 I really could care less about this.
 I put very little effort into it, so little that I didn't put any formal copyright on this so... just don't steal it.

 # If you like it please share it with your friends!
+Here is Planet Minecraft Link, so like it I guess: https://www.planetminecraft.com/data-pack/dispenser-cauldron-v1-1/